mathieudelehaye/web3-defi-banking/README.md

 # DBank - Digital Banking Application

-A smart digital banking solution built on the Internet Computer with configurable interest rates and automatic compounding.
+A smart digital Web3 banking solution built on the Internet Computer blockchain with configurable interest rates and automatic compounding.

 ## Live Deployment